rust-lang/wg-async/src/vision/status_quo/barbara_carefully_dismisses_embedded_future.md

 `PRINT_WAKER` is stored in `.bss`, which occupies space in RAM but not flash.
 It is two words in size.
-It points to a [`RawWakerVTable`](https://doc.rust-lang.org/stable/core/task/struct.RawWakerVTable.html) that is provided by the executor. `RawWakerVTable` does not appear to be designed for a no-`alloc` environment.
-In a no-`alloc` environment, `drop` and `clone` are generally no-ops, and `wake`/`wake_by_ref` seem like duplicates.
+It points to a [`RawWakerVTable`](https://doc.rust-lang.org/stable/core/task/struct.RawWakerVTable.html) that is provided by the executor. `RawWakerVTable`'s design is a compromise that supports environments both with and without `alloc`.
+In no-`alloc` environments, `drop` and `clone` are generally no-ops, and `wake`/`wake_by_ref` seem like duplicates.
+Looking at `RawWakerVTable` makes Barbara realize that even though `Future` was designed to work in embedded contexts, it may have too much overhead for her use case.

-Looking at `RawWakerVTable` made Barbara think about the size impact of using `Future`.
+Barbara decides to do some benchmarking.
+She comes up with a sample application -- an app that blinks a led and responds to button presses -- and implements it twice.
+One implementation does not use `Future` at all, the other does.
+Both implementations have two asynchronous interfaces: a timer interface and a GPIO interface, as well as an application component that uses the interfaces concurrently.
+In the `Future`-based app, the application component functions like a future combinator, as it is a `Future` that is almost always waiting for a timer or GPIO future to finish.

-Barbara decided the overhead would be worth it if it made it easy to work with future combinators from external crates *and* could function as a lightweight form of multithreading.
-To support this, Barbara decides to implement an executor designed to function like a background thread.
+To drive the application future, Barbara implements an executor.
+The executor functions like a background thread.
 Because `alloc` is not available, this executor contains a single future.
 The executor has a `spawn` function that accepts a future and starts running that future (overwriting the existing future in the executor if one is already present).
 Once started, the executor runs entirely in kernel callbacks.

 Barbara identifies several factors that add branching and error handling code to the executor: